ianrenton/ianrenton.com/www/software/index.markdown

 <a href="https://github.com/ianrenton/Gunboat"><img src="/images/gunboat.png" alt="Gunboat" /></a>
 </div>
 <div class="table-col table-col-descrip">
-<a href="https://github.com/ianrenton/Gunboat">Gunboat</a> was a 3D naval shooter game.
+<a href="https://github.com/ianrenton/Gunboat">Gunboat</a> was a 3D naval shooter game, through which I tried to teach myself OpenGL.
 Some basic graphics work and controls were in place, but the game was never finished.
 </div>
 <div class="clear"></div>